stevage/mbsprite/README.md

 ## mbsprite: Command line utilities for Mapbox sprites

-This tool lets you disassemble a Mapbox spritesheet into its component pngs, and do the reverse.
+This tool lets you create a Mapbox GL spritesheet from a number of PNGs.
+You can also disassemble a Mapbox spritesheet into its component pngs.
 It supports both @1x and @2x icons.

 Unlike sprite-zero, which works on SVGs, this only works on PNGs.